Ask a Prepper

 The philosopher was taken to the near-by jail where his sentence would be carried out.
 Athenian law prescribed death by drinking a cup of poison hemlock.
 Socrates would be his own executioner.

 The plant attacks the muscular system when ingested and the connections between muscles.
-You are paralysed from the legs up and end up in “ascending muscular paralysis”.
+You are paralyzed from the legs up and end up in “ascending muscular paralysis”.
 Increasing muscular disruption till death occurs.
 Only around 6-9 leaves or even a smaller dose of the seeds would be enough.
 It has small white or green flowers and compound leaves and it has large hollow roots.
 It is often found in moist habitats like marshes or bodies of fresh water, and drainage ditches etc.

 You may also like: